samiBendou/nbodies/README.md

 #### Features
 - Simulate stellar systems with JSON data
-- Simulate your own stellar systems using the GUI
+- Build and simulate your own stellar systems using the GUI
 - Visualize trajectories from any point of view

 #### Usage